haodayitoutou/PySide/Drag and Drop Items/README.md

 Left column is a subclass of QGraphicsTextItem.
 It accepts a string as its text.
 You can drag this event and pass its text to other items.
 This is achieved by mousePress/MoveEvent.

 Middle column is a subclass of QGraphicsPixmapItem.
-It can load and display a image file.
+It can load and display an image file.

 Right column is a subclass of QGraphicsItem.
 It can accept other item's drop and display the text it recieves.
 It also has an attribute to decides its background color.